 “Color is my daylong obsession, joy, and torment.”

-During the First World War, he became close to George Clemanceau, the French PM .
-To commemorate the many Frenchmen who died in World War I, he painted a series of weeping willows out of respect for the many Frenchmen who died in the conflict.
+During the First World War, he became close to Georges Clemenceau, the French Prime Minister at the time.
+At the end of World War I, he painted a series of weeping willows out of respect for the many Frenchmen who died in the conflict.

 Monet was one of the greatest modern painters.
 His output was prolific and he continued to develop and innovate throughout his long artistic life.